blockchainsllc/in3-docs/docs/api-java.md

 ##### estimateGas

-Makes a call or transaction, which won’t be added to the blockchain and returns the used gas, which can be used for estimating the used gas.
+Makes a call or transaction, which won't be added to the blockchain and returns the used gas, which can be used for estimating the used gas.

  > public `long` estimateGas([`TransactionRequest`](#class-transactionrequest) request, [`long`](#class-long) block);